luarmr/label-studio-mcp/README.md

 ### `delete_project`
 **Purpose:**
-Delete a project with a confirmation safeguard.
-Requires explicit confirmation to prevent accidental deletions.
+Delete a project with a confirmation safeguard. **This is a destructive operation.**

+> **Warning:** This tool will permanently delete a project and all its associated data.
+Use with extreme caution.
+LLMs or automation should always prompt for explicit user confirmation before running this tool.

 **Required Parameters:**
 - `project_id` (str): Project ID